 7c.
 Signs a Guppy Is About to Give Birth

-8. Raising the Guppy Fry
+8. Raising Guppy Fry

 8a.
 Best Fry Foods